Corruption gone up in Pakistan: TI

 According to the TI report, Pakistan’s score is 31 out of 100 and the country is ranked at 124th out of 180 countries, and the score has increased four times since 2012.
 The Berlin-based non-profit releases the CPI every year, ranking 180 countries and territories by their perceived levels of public sector corruption according to experts and business people.
 Pakistan lost four positions in 2020 compared to 2019 and seven positions compared to 2018.
 In 2019, Pakistan ranked 120th on the global corruption list and 117 in 2018.

-Prime Minister Imran Khan welcomed the report, and said that Transparency International had obtained the data for the year 2017-18.

-He said the PML-N and the Qabza mafia were one and the same and that he would not spare Qabza mafia.
+He contended that when it would be translated into Urdu, they would know, and said the PML-N and the Qabza mafia were one and the same and that he would not spare Qabza mafia.
 Addressing the party spokespersons, the prime minister said that only Justice (R) Azmat Saeed would inquire into the Broadsheet issue.

 Information Minister Senator Shibli Faraz said the corruption of 30 years cannot be cleaned in 30 months.
 Talking to Geo News, he said Prime Minister is neat and clean and the impact of his clean record is now shifting to ministers as well.